Authentic Japanese Ramen

 Instructions

 Prepare the chashu pork: Roll the pork belly tightly and tie with kitchen twine.
-In a pot, sear the pork on all sides until browned.
-Add soy sauce, mirin, sake, sugar, garlic, and ginger.
-Cover with water and simmer for 1.5 hours.
-Let it cool, then slice thinly.
+Sear all sides in a hot pan until browned.

-Prepare soft-boiled eggs: Boil eggs for 6-7 minutes, then cool in ice water.
-Peel and marinate in a mix of soy sauce, mirin, and water for at least 30 minutes.
+Prepare ramen eggs: Soft boil eggs for 6-7 minutes, then cool in ice water.
+Peel and marinate in leftover chashu broth for at least 1 hour.

-Cook the noodles: Boil ramen noodles according to package instructions (usually 1-2 minutes).
-Drain and rinse under cold water to stop cooking.
+Cook noodles: Boil ramen noodles according to package instructions (usually 1-2 minutes).
+Drain and rinse under cold water.

-Assemble the ramen: In each bowl, place cooked noodles.
-Pour hot broth over the noodles.
-Arrange chashu slices, halved soft-boiled eggs, nori, bean sprouts, bamboo shoots, and green onions on top.
+Assemble ramen: Place noodles in bowls, pour hot broth over them.
+Arrange chashu slices, eggs, bean sprouts, bamboo shoots, nori, and green onions on top.

 Chef's Tips

-- Broth Tip: For a richer flavor, simmer the broth with pork bones or chicken bones for several hours.
+- Broth Tip: For richer flavor, simmer bones for 6-8 hours to make your own tonkotsu broth.